jhiatt/pomodoro/README.md

 2. Created a card/form to add new tasks
 3.

+## Other notes
+Known issues: <br />
+1. A user can attampt to start a new task while the timer is running but the task will not start
+2. Timer.js has too many variables this needs to be cleaned up

 ## Tools used to create this app

 ### Create React App